 The video decoding engine (VDE) enables the decoding, the synchronization and the formatting of associated media streams into elementary streams.
 The media streams are fed through the input video decoding interface (IVDI) of the VDE and provided to the subsequent elements of the rendering pipeline via the output video decoding interface (OVDI) in their decoded form.
 Between the input and the output, the VDE may extract and merge independently decodable regions from a set of input media streams via the input formatting function to generate a set of elementary streams that are fed into the video decoder instances which run inside the engine.
 The VDE can execute a merging operation or an extraction operation on the input media streams such that the number of running video decoder instances is different from the number of input media streams required by the application.
 For example, a VDE can be incapable of decoding a single 4K input media stream with one decoder instance, but it can decode some of the independently decodable regions, at a lower resolution, present in that input media stream.
 To this end, the VDE should first verify the availability of sufficient resources to run in parallel those video decoder instances.

-Figure 1 represents the architecture for the VDE and the associated IVDI and OVDI interfaces.
+Figure 1 represents the architecture of the VDE and the associated IVDI and OVDI interfaces.

 Key